 Have Two or Three Days in Phoenix?

 If you have two days in Phoenix or even three days in Phoenix, there are numerous ways you could spend your time.
 If you don’t want to venture out of the general Phoenix metro area, take some of the alternative suggestions listed above to occupy your time.

 If you’re interested in hiking, there are myriad Phoenix and Scottsdale day hikes that are suitable for many skill levels.
-Some of the most popular include Pinnacle Peak or Piestewa Peak.
+Some of the most popular include Pinnacle Peak and Piestewa Peak.

 Another great option if you have three days in Phoenix (or even two days in Phoenix) is to go on a day trip.
 The iconic red rocks of Sedona are only about 2 hours north or you could opt to explore charming Prescott, Payson, or the underrated Tonto Natural Bridge.
+Alternatively, consider exploring Southern Arizona by driving to Tucson from Phoenix and exploring Saguaro National Park.
 The options are countless.

 If you are interested in golf, Phoenix is one of the country’s premier destinations for it, with an incredibly high concentration of courses.
 It is also cheaper to go if you are visiting in the summer months, however, you may need to head there well before 6 AM to beat the heat!